SRodi/srodi.github.io/_posts/2025-11-29-kubernetes-networking-series-part-5.md

 **How to Fix:**

 * **Retransmissions:** Check for MTU mismatches (e.g., Overlay MTU vs Physical MTU).
 Check physical network congestion.
+* **TCP Resets:** The destination rejected the connection.
+Check if the application is actually running and listening on that port.
 * **No SYN-ACK:** If the packet leaves the source but never arrives at the destination, check the intermediate firewalls or NetworkPolicies.
 If it arrives but is ignored, check the application logs on the destination.

 ## Section 5: Advanced Debugging (Node Level)